Azure/service-fabric-mesh-preview/docs/conceptual-docs/seabreeze-overview.md

 - I can specify a volume driver for my containers, so that my container state is not lost, when azure fails over my container to a new host.
 - I can add multiple containers in a service to enable side care services (aka CGS) like a watch dog.
 - I can update a deployed service by deploying the updated services (aka CGS) definition (the system deploys new and removes old)

-## Scenarios that you can enable in private preview 1

-- “Lift and Shift” existing applications into containers (modernize)
-- Build new microservice applications in containers (greenfield)

 ## "I can" Statements planned for public preview